Watson apologizes, then struggles in Browns preseason debut

 FORD SHINES

-Browns rookie running back Jerome Ford, a fifth-round pick from Cincinnati, had a standout night.
+Browns rookie running back Jerome Ford, a fifth-round pick from Cincinnati, had a standout night despite a late fumble.
 Ford ran for 57 yards and a touchdown and caught four passes for 46 yards and a score.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL